Oatmeal Tea to Reduce Abdominal Bloating

 - The first thing you need to do is find organic rolled oats.
 It’s important to buy from a place that ensures they were grown and harvested without chemicals and pesticides.

 - Bring the three cups of water to a boil, and add the oats, cinnamon stick, and honey.

 - Let these simmer for 30 minutes.
-After that, cover the pan and let it steep for at east an hour.
+After that, cover the pan and let it steep for at least an hour.
 If you prefer, you can prepare this tea the day before and let it sit overnight.

 - Strain off the liquid, and store it at room temperature in a glass bottle.

 - Drink a cup of this tea before each meal.
 You should have the first one at breakfast, the second around 15 minutes before lunch, and the third 15 minutes before your dinner.

 - This will make you feel more satisfied, digest food better, and absorb nutrients without producing gas or bloating.

 - Additionally, you’ll notice you feel better and more relaxed in the evening.